Integrated Pie-IX BRT Project

 - Construction begins: November 2018

-The Pie-IX BRT will have 17 BRT bus stops (15 in Montréal and two in Laval), spread out over 11 kilometres of Pie-IX Boulevard between Saint-Martin Boulevard in Laval and Pierre-De Coubertin Avenue in Montréal.
-Expected to be up and running in 2022, it will serve more than 70,000 customers a day.
-View the map of the futur Pie-IX BRT.
+- The Pie-IX BRT will have 20 BRT bus stops (18 in Montréal and two in Laval), spread out on almost 13 kilometres of Pie-IX Boulevard between Saint-Martin Boulevard in Laval and Notre-Dame street in Montréal.
+It will serve more than 70,000 customers a day.

 The Pie-IX BRT project has three components:

 - Electronic displays showing upcoming bus departures in real time

 - Boarding for wheelchair users

 - Tactile paving